ClementNerma/Rave/docs/books/hybrid.md

 snt -v
 ```

-If it shows a version number, then the tools are now available globally!
+If it shows you a version number, the tools are available globally.

 #### Compiling programs

 You can write SilverNight with any text editor - even with the Windows' Notepad!
-But we advise you to use a code editor, like [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com), and install the _SilverNight_ extension for them.
+But we advise you to use a code editor, like [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com), and install the SilverNight [support extension](https://github.com/ClementNerma/SilverNight#syntax-highlighting-support)  for them.
 This will highlight your code following different rules to make it more pleasant to see.

 Once you wrote your code, save it in a file with the `.sn` extension.
-Then, open a terminal and go into the folder in which your file is, and run `snt program.sn` (replace `program.sn` the name of your file) to compile it.
+Then, open a terminal and go into the folder in which your file is, and run `snt program.sn` (replace `program.sn` by the name of your file) to compile it.
 This will produce an executable file in the same directory (the name will depend on the platform you are using).
 You can run this executable directly on any computer that is under the same platform.

 #### Commenting your code

 SilverNight has several types of comments for different purposes, but the main ones are the single-line and the multiple-line comments.
-These are passive comments (which means they don't do anything and are perfectly ignored by the compiler).
+These are passive comments (which means they don't do anything and are completely ignored by the compiler).

 To write a single-line comment, write `//` just before your comment.
 Everything written **after** this double slash will be ignored until the end of the line.